About 25 percent of couples with infertility have an ovulatory disorder.

 Treatment of ovulatory disorders

 Ovulatory disorders can usually be treated with fertility medications that regulate or induce ovulation.
 Dr. Susan Hudson has the expertise to resolve infertility issues for women who have ovulatory disorders.
-Call Texas Fertility Center of New Braunfels today to request an appointment.
+Call Texas Fertility Center New Braunfels today to request an appointment.